 Well, a yurt isn’t exactly a tent, and this yurt was so much more than your standard ‘glamping’ tee pee… I found Big Sky Retreat via Canopy and Stars, a fantastic website for those in search of quirky countryside getaways.
 Among the tree-houses and converted donkey carts, hobbitesque Big Sky stood jumped out, a tiny wooden cabin perched on the hills between Dartmoor and Exmoor.
 Accessible only by a local train, cab, and then a hike down an overgrown grassy path, it reveals itself to you as you round the corner, a tiny haven nestled next to its own pond, with insane 180 degree views across the south Devon farmland.
 There’s even a swing made out of an old trampoline where you can lie in tandem and star gaze, or sway back and forth watching the resident buzzard hover over the hills in front.

 In prep for my Animal Welfare course I’ve been reading a lot about modern-day intensive factory farming and the subsequent disappearance of traditional mixed farms and animal husbandry.
 This trip really brought home the tragedy of losing this way of life; our enduring soundtrack was the bleating of sheep and lowing of grazing cattle.
 I think we heard maybe two cars over the two days?
 On the way to the pub we walked passed hedgerows buzzing with insects, wild rabbits hopping out across our path.
 The pond outside our yurt was presided over by two ducks and after sunset a bat would circle the cabin as we fell asleep to the hooting of a neighbouring barn owl.
 Having grown up in the Devonshire countryside, all this hit me with an intense sense of nostalgia and the harsh realisation that this kind of thriving, peaceful agricultural landscape is increasingly rare.
-Here farms are giving back to the environment and caring humanely for their livestock rather than ripping the land apart and cramming their animals into tiny cages.
+Here farms are giving back to the environment and caring humanely for their livestock rather than ripping the land apart and cramming their animals into tiny pens.
 If you’re interested in reading more about this, I highly recommend Philip Lymbery’s books (I’m currently racing through his latest one ‘Dead Zone: Where the Wild Things Were‘; not exactly an ‘enjoyable’ read but engaging and truly eye-opening).

 Environmental rant over, let’s get to the cabin itself!
 Inspired by the American yurt builder Bill Coperthwaite and his iconic 70s book, A Simpler Life, the owners Alison and Scott built Big Sky Retreat to his wooden yurt plans.
 It’s entirely constructed from recycled and natural materials and is completely off grid: our lighting and tiny radio was all powered by solar energy (yes, we charged our phones at the pub like the sellouts we are).
 The wooden furniture was kitsch but cosy, especially the Swedish-style bed in the wall, all handmade by Scott and unashamedly hygge.
 We spent most of our time curled up on the window seat among the colourful cushions and thick rugs, cradling tea/wine, okay mostly wine.
 Happily there’s gas – so we could have hot showers and heat water/toast bread in the mornings.
 The photo below shows you how successful toasting bread under a gas grill was for me…